 About 66 million years ago, an asteroid several kilometers in diameter hit our Earth.
-The impact put not only end to the reign of the dinosaurs, but also exterminated, more broadly, about three quarters of the species – both animal and plant – then living on our Planet.
-And a few years ago, scientists speculated that the collision could have caused a gigantic tsunami.
+The impact put not only end to the reign of the dinosaurs, but also exterminated, more broadly, regarding three quarters of the species – both animal and plant – then living on our Planet.
+And a few years ago, scientists speculated that the collision might have caused a gigantic tsunami.
 A hypothesis confirmed more recently.
 A scenario to which University of Michigan researchers (United States) today provide some details.

 For the first time, they simulated the global impact of this tsunami.
 And discovered that it was characterized by high waves one kilometer that traveled across the ocean floor to thousands of kilometers from the impact site in the Yucatán Peninsula (Mexico).